-Firstly, a quota or accidental sampling will be used for the selection of the Experts on Delphi Technique Panel, based on the good knowledge that the Gerontology Research Group has about the most representative or suitable population for the aims of the research.
+Firstly, a quota or accidental sampling will be used for the selection of the Experts on Delphi Technique Panel, based on the good knowledge that the Gerontology and Geriatrics Research Group has about the most representative or suitable population for the aims of the research.
 This previous knowledge comes from an important number of multidisciplinary projects and studies related with this concrete subject.
 In this type of non-probability sampling, with resemblances with the stratified random one, we will fix quotas consisting on an adequate number of individuals who have specific conditions related with their work and knowledge of the Galician dependant elder.

 In this concrete case, we will choose a representative number of professionals and experts in old people, dependency, gender, etc of the Galician Community.
 The representation will be borne out depending on the presence of the professional collective in the different gerontological areas (public and private, academic, etc.).